alpcihan/arkanoid/README.md

   `Focal length` is the field of view value of the projection matrix to calibrate the camera.

 - To control the parameters define, ```#define PARAMETER_MODE``` at [config.h](./src/config/config.h).

-## TODO
-* Sort the walls with respect to their distance to the camera and make the closest 3 walls transparent (instead of 2) to not block the camera view
-* Fix the collision bugs

 ## Contact